tripplea-sg/mysqlsh/group_replication/DR-Setup/Readme.md

 IP Address  : 10.0.0.88
 Hostname    : test-drive-preparation
 ```
+3. All MySQL instances are on MySQL 8.0.22
 ## C. Create InnoDB Cluster on Node1
+Note: All nodes have to be restarted with skip-slave-start.
+The best way is to put skip-slave-start on Option files.
 ### C.1.
 Create Databases (3306, 3307, 3308)
 ```
 mysqld --defaults-file=3306.cnf --initialize-insecure